spygi/personalblog/README.md

 ### Github pages
 + Regarding repos/branches: You can use Pages once per user/organisation (special repository named "spygi.github.io", master branch) or per project (/docs folder in master or special "gh-pages" branch).
 This repo is using the last method with the "gh-pages" branch.
 To avoid confusion I deleted the master branch (locally and remotely).
-For convenience I set the gh-pages the default upstream to push to and also the
+For convenience I set the gh-pages as the default upstream to push to.

 + [Serving through Github pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#default-source-settings-for-repositories-without-the-username-naming-scheme) ![Github pages setup](images/readme/github-pages-setup.png "Github pages setup")